dotnet/fsharp/TESTGUIDE.md

 Note that for compatibility reasons, the IDE unit tests should be run in a 32-bit process, using the '--x86' flag to `nunit3-console.exe`

-### Test lists

-For the FSharp and FSharpQA suites, the list of test areas and their associated "tags" is stored at

-    tests\test.lst                   // FSharp suite
-    tests\fsharpqa\source\test.lst   // FSharpQA suite

-Tags are in the left column, paths to to corresponding test folders are in the right column.
-If no tags are specifie, all tests will be run.

-If you want to re-run a particular test area, the easiest way to do so is to set a temporary tag for that area in test.lst (e.g. "RERUN").

 ### Logs and output